shaiicodez/shaiicodez/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working on: Android Apps, UI/UX Design.
-- 🌱 I’m currently learning:
+- 🌱 I’m currently learning: Kotlin, Graphic Design.
-- 💬 Ask me about: Deisgn
+- 💬 Ask me about: Android, UI/UX, Programming, Career in Tech.
-- 📫 How to reach me:
+- 📫 How to reach me: linktr.ee/shaiicodez
-- ⚡ Fun fact:
+- ⚡ Fun fact: I hate Coffee ☕️
 <!--
 - 😄 Pronouns: ...
 - 👯 I’m looking to collaborate on ...